PeyalBepari81/Peyal-s_Portfolio_project/Excel_project/Veranda_Store_Data_Analysis/README.md

 Bachelor’s in Electronics and Instrumentation Engineering (Jadavpur University)

-Aspiring Data Analyst / Data Scientist
+Aspiring Data Analyst  and Data Scientist

 India